CESSProject/doc-v2/ref/AI/LBSS.md

 For instance:
 - **GDPR** mandates that personal data of European Union (EU) citizens must be stored and processed within the EU unless specific conditions are met.
 - **HIPAA** requires healthcare data to be stored in compliance with strict privacy protections in the US.
-- **China’s Cybersecurity Law** stipulates that certain data (particularly that related to Chinese citizens) must remain within China’s borders.
+- **Cybersecurity Law** stipulates that certain data (particularly that related to Chinese citizens) must remain within China’s borders.

 Simultaneously, AI models rely on **low-latency access** to data in order to perform real-time processing and decision-making, such as in the case of autonomous vehicles, financial fraud detection, and predictive maintenance in industrial settings.
 These systems need to be able to fetch data quickly from storage locations that are geographically close to the point of application.